daattali/oldschool-github-extension/README.md

 ## My other extensions

-[GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - Chrome extension that allows you to easily navigate through the changes in a file that has been edited on GitHub.
+[GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - Chrome/Firefox extension that allows you to easily navigate through the changes in a file that has been edited on GitHub.

 [Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
 This extension dynamically resizes the slides to be more readable based on the window size.